metamorph-inc/openmeta-mms/docs/source/tutorials/pet_tutorial/pet_adding_a_driver.rst

 .. note:: The **FullFactorial** DOE Type becomes cumbersome as the number of Design Variables increases.

-   For example, if there were 6 Design Variables in this examples, then **ParameterStudy** would attempt to test 887,503,681 input combinations!
+   For example, if there were 6 Design Variables in this example, then **ParameterStudy** would attempt to test 887,503,681 input combinations!

    As the number of Design Variables increases, it is often more efficient to use one of the other DOE Types and/or reduce the size of the design space.

-16. Open the **parameterstudy-tutorial** window.
+16. Open the **parameterstudy_tutorial** window.

 Notice that Design Variables **x** and **y** as well as the Objective **f_xy** are now exposed as ports on the outside of the ParameterStudy model.